MosesSupposes/Purescript-By-Example/text/chapter10.md

 This defines the type constructor `Fn2` which takes three type arguments. `Fn2 a b c` is a type representing JavaScript functions of two arguments of types `a` and `b`, and with return type `c`.

-The `purescript-functions` package defines similar type constructors for function arities from 0 to 10.
+The `functions` package defines similar type constructors for function arities from 0 to 10.

 We can create a function of two arguments by using the `mkFn2` function, as follows: